dialtr/modern-cpp/items/nodiscard/README.md

   return 1;
 }

-// Not using result is a warning
+// Not using the result is a warning AllocateResource();
-AllocateResource();

 // Good: using the return value.